ReginaGarrido01/FacemaskAI/README.md

 ![image](https://github.com/user-attachments/assets/01071dec-611f-424a-93db-aef31e136d80)

 This image shows the output of the classification of the FacemaskAI, correctly classifying the person not wearing a mask into the nomask class with 90.06% certainty.
-Since the image is small, it cuts out the statment the indicates the class, besides this image shows the terminal showing that it belongs to class #1 (nomask).
+Since the image is small, it cuts out the statment the indicates the class, next to this image is the terminal statment which shows that it belongs to class #1 (nomask).

 Images used for training gotten from: https://www.kaggle.com/datasets/ashishjangra27/face-mask-12k-images-dataset